SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/User Requirements Document for Content Review Summarizer Software.md

 The purpose of this document is to detail the requirements of end users for the content review summarizer software.
 It focuses on functional and non-functional requirements, usability, performance, and security needs from the users' perspective.

 ### 1.2 Scope
-The scope of this document includes the specific requirements and expectations of end users who will interact with the content review summarizer software, ensuring that the software meets their needs and enhances their experience.
+The scope of this document includes the specific requirements and expectations of potential buyers who will interact with the content review summarizer software, ensuring that the software meets their needs and enhances their experience.

 ### 1.3 Definitions, Acronyms, and Abbreviations
-- **End User:** The individual or entity using the software to generate summaries of product reviews.
 - **Functional Requirements:** Specific behaviors and functionalities that the software must support.
 - **Non-Functional Requirements:** Criteria that judge the operation of a system, such as performance, usability, and security.